alisha2305/laptop-price-prediction/README.md

 streamlit run app.py

-Contributors
+Contributors :

-Your Name (your.email@example.com)
+Your Name (Alisha Bano)

-Other Contributors (if any)

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+Acknowledgments :

 Kaggle for datasets

 Scikit-learn and other open-source libraries

 Online tutorials and documentation